Cherries have a relatively low caloric content, but they have significant amounts of bioactive components including:

 The results of these and other studies suggest that continuing research might show that cherries have a role in healthy glucose regulation, possibly reducing the risk of diabetes and alleviating its adverse effects.

-- A 2012 study of diabetic rats concluded that extract of cherries is useful in controlling blood glucose level and that cherries appear to aid in diabetes control and diminution of the complications of diabetes.
+- A of diabetic rats concluded that extract of cherries is useful in controlling blood glucose level and that cherries appear to aid in diabetes control and diminution of the complications of diabetes.

 If you have diabetes, cherries could be a healthy and tasty part of your diet providing vitamin C, potassium, and fiber.
 However, based on the glycemic index of cherries, you should practice portion control when enjoying them.